hassio-addons/addon-wireguard/README.md

 **If you are running the [AdGuard][adguard] or [Pi-hole][pihole] add-on, you can add  `172.30.32.1` as a DNS IP address the list.** This will cause your clients to use those.
-What this does, it effectively making your clients (e.g., your mobile phone) having ad-filtering, while not at home.
+What this does, it effectively making your clients to have ad-filtering (e.g., your mobile phone), while not at home.

 ### Option: `server.private_key` _(optional)_